drug-design/course/docs/chapters/adme-properties.md

 *[Pharmacodynamics]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.
 *[Pharmacodynamic]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.

-Pharmacodynamics describes and quantifies the bodys' response to a drug on the physiological, biochemical and/or molecular level.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/pharmacodynamics-9d48639c'><i class='fa fa-play' aria-hidden='true'></i></button>Pharmacodynamics describes and quantifies the bodys' response to a drug on the physiological, biochemical and/or molecular level.
 Pharmacodynamics can therefore be defined as what the drug does to the body.
 *[Pharmacodynamics]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.
 *[Pharmacodynamic]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.